Guidelines for Attention Deficit Hyperactivity Disorder (AD/HD)

 A clinical diagnosis is not synonymous with a disability.
 That is, evidence sufficient to render a clinical diagnosis might not be adequate to determine that an individual is substantially limited in a major life activity.
 The documentation must include the student's specific current functional impairment(s) and describe how the condition substantially limits a major life activity(s) in order for Penn State to fully evaluate the necessity for any of the following: academic adjustments, auxiliary aids, and/or auxiliary services

 If the documentation submitted does not sufficiently address the student's current functional impairment or describe how the condition substantially limits a major life activity(s), additional information will be required.

-It is the responsibility of the student to obtain appropriate documentation and present a copy to the Office for Disability Services (ODS) or to the Disability Contact Liaison (DCL) at other Penn State locations for review.
+It is the responsibility of the student to obtain appropriate documentation and present a copy to the Office for Disability Services (ODS) or to the Campus Disability Services Coordinator at other Penn State locations for review.
 Detailed information regarding reasonable.

 Individual Education Program (IEP) and Prior Academic Adjustments in Secondary Settings:

 Secondary schools and post-secondary institutions are governed under different laws with regard to providing services to students with disabilities.
 A school plan such as an Individualized Education Program (IEP), a Comprehensive Evaluation Report (CER), or a 504 Plan are typically not considered sufficient documentation to establish the rationale for academic adjustments, auxiliary aids and/or services in the post-secondary setting.
 A possible exception would be an IEP, CER, or 504 Plan that meets all of the requirements defined by these guidelines.